Rozenthegoat/Rozenthegoat.github.io/_pages/about.md

 Current research focus: **diffusion model**, **music generation**, **multi-modality**.

 I am a Master of Science student in Department of Information Engineering, The Chinese University of Hong Kong.
-I also affiliate to DSP Lab, Department of Electronic Engineering as a research student, supervised by [Prof. Qiuqiang Kong](qiuqiangkong.github.io).
+I also affiliate to DSP Lab, Department of Electronic Engineering as a research student, supervised by [Prof. Qiuqiang Kong](https://qiuqiangkong.github.io).

 <!-- I have participated in several research projects, one out them has been published at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=W1W0LXoAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 <div >
-    Currently, I am actively seeking for <b style="color: red; font-size: 20px;">full-time industrial opportunities</b> (will be graduated at Oct 2024), please email me (rozenthegoat@qq.com) if any matches!
+    Currently, I am actively seeking for worldwide <b style="color: red; font-size: 20px;">full-time industrial opportunities</b> (will be graduated at Oct 2024), please email me (rozenthegoat@qq.com) if any matches!
 </div>